Anti-Social-Reject/sphyynxxxx/README.md

 ![tumblr_e06ef858677f9cb743a04bf9c03d904b_383c4270_540](https://github.com/user-attachments/assets/94de1ac8-a196-4697-a87c-0a85c342c295)

 Hii!
 Welcome to my profile!
-If you're looking for info about me click on tellmesocarrd or something like that.
+If you're looking for info about me click on sippingonzaza or something like that.
 You'll know it when you see it!

 I also have an oc introduction for my oc Quing!
 Click that if you want to!